-7. Answer the following questions for quadratic equations in standard from where a, b, and c are real numbers.
+- 7. Extension Question: Answer the following questions for quadratic equations in standard from where a, b, and c are real numbers. - a.

-- a.
 What kind of number is the discriminant when there are two real number solutions to a quadratic equation? - b.
 Could a quadratic equation with real coefficients have one rational solution and one irrational solution?
 Explain your reasoning. - c.
 What kind of number is the discriminant when there is only one real number solution? - d.
-Summarize what you know about the relationship between the discriminant and the solutions of a quadratic of the form $ax^2 + bx + c = 0$ where a, b, and c are real numbers with a $\neq 0$ into a formal statement.
+What kind of number is the discriminant when there is no real number solution to the equation? - e.
+Summarize what you know about the relationship between the determinant and the solutions of a quadratic of the form $ax^2 + bx + c = 0$ where a, b, and c are real numbers with $a \neq 0$ into a formal statement using biconditionals.